keyvank/tsp/src/6-fly.md

 So far we have been able to detect signals and we didn't discussed much on how we can generate those signals.
 One easy way of generating such a signal is to charge a RLC loop with a voltage source and then disconnect it (You won't have alternations if you keep the voltage-source connected forever), so that the energy can swing in it.
 Unfortunately, the signal generated using this method is not a steady one and needs someone/something persistently connecting/disconnecting the voltage source to/from the RLC loop, otherwise the swing will not happen!

 We have to think of a circuit which is able to oscillate for us forever, without needing someone to connect/disconnect the voltage-source, or at-least make the process automated.
 An example of such a circuit is the Astable Multivibrator circuit we discussed in the previous sections.
 An astable multivibrator generates a square-wave instead of a sine-wave, but that's ok!
 You can still detect the oscillations of an Astable Multivibrators in the space.
-In fact, if you take the FFT of a square-wave, you will see that the a sine wave of frequency $f$ is presented in a square-wave of frequency $f$, and the only problem is that, there are also other signals present.
-Those extra signals are harmonies of $f$ ($\dots,\frac{f}{8},\frac{f}{4},\frac{f}{2},2f,4f,8f,\dots$).
+In fact, if you take the FFT of a square-wave, you will see that the a sine wave of frequency \\(f\\) is presented in a square-wave of frequency \\(f\\), and the only problem is that, there are also other signals present.
+Those extra signals are harmonies of \\(f\\) (\\(\dots,\frac{f}{8},\frac{f}{4},\frac{f}{2},2f,4f,8f,\dots\\)).

 Using square-waves as a medium for transmitting data, although works in practice, might cause you legal problems!
 That's because not all frequencies are allowed to be sent since they can interfere with the signals sent by other entities.
 A square wave is in fact composed of inifinitely many different sine-frequencies, an many of those are restricted by the governments!
 The police might might come and arrest you when sending square-waves powerful enough to interfere with the national radio/television for example!